 SAA Office

-The Shakespeare Association of America is located in the English Department of the University of Mississippi.
+The Shakespeare Association of America is located in the English Department of the University of Alabama.

 Shakespeare Association of America